Can AR Embedded Visualizations Foster Appropriate Reliance on AI in Spatial Decision-Making? A Comparative Study of AR X-Ray vs. 2D Minimap: Study Design

 The task was set in a real two-floor indoor building spanning roughly 80m $\times$ 80m.
 In each trial, the participant and the four coffee machine targets were positioned based on a predefined \emph{spatial arrangement}.

-\para{Target and Participant Locations.} To simulate diverse spatial scenarios and mitigate learning effects, we varied the distribution of the four coffee machines across trials based on two spatial factors identified during the pilot testing: \begin{itemize}[leftmargin=*, noitemsep] \item \textbf{Floor Relationship -- \textsc{same} or \textsc{cross}:} Targets were either located on the \textsc{same} floor as the participant or on a different floor (\textsc{cross}).
-This factor has a strong impact on \map conditions as cross-floor targets made estimating walking distances more challenging.
+\para{Target and Participant Locations.} To simulate diverse spatial scenarios and mitigate learning effects, we varied the distribution of the four coffee machines across trials based on two spatial factors identified during the pilot testing: \begin{itemize}[leftmargin=*, noitemsep] \item \textbf{Floor Relationship -- \textsc{same} or \textsc{cross}:} All four targets were located on the same floor, which was either the same as the participant's floor (\textsc{same}) or a different one (\textsc{cross}).
+We anticipated that this factor would \carton{substantially} impact the difficulty of estimating walking distances, particularly in the \map condition.

 \item \textbf{Proximity -- \textsc{close} or \textsc{far}:} Targets were categorized as either \textsc{close} or \textsc{far} in direct proximity (instead of walking distance) to the participant's location.
-This factor has an impact on \AR conditions, as distant targets were harder to perceive. \end{itemize} The combination of these two factors resulted in four difficulty levels, ranging from \SC (easiest) to \CF (most difficult).
-To maintain perceptual consistency, all four targets within a trial shared the same floor and proximity level; therefore, no one target is perceptually significantly different from others.
+We anticipated that this factor would have a greater impact on task difficulty in the \AR condition, as distant targets would subtend a smaller retinal angle than closer targets and thus be harder to perceive. \end{itemize}

+The combination of these two factors resulted in four difficulty levels, ranging from \SC (easiest) to \CF (most difficult).
+Within each trial, to ensure that the appearance of each target was perceptually similar to the user, we used the same difficulty level setting to define each target's location and placed them all at equal line-of-sight distances from the participant's location.
 The participant's location was then positioned at the center of a circle passing through all four targets. ~\autoref{fig:MapAndTargetDesign} illustrates an example of the four difficulty levels.

 \para{Grouping Arrangements by Participant Location.} Ideally, both participant and target locations would vary each trial.
-However, moving participants between locations would introduce significant overhead and fatigue.
-To address this, we grouped arrangements by participant location.
-Specifically, we selected eight participant locations evenly distributed in the building (\autoref{fig:routeOrder}).
-For each location, we designed four spatial arrangements, each representing one difficulty level, resulting in $4 \times 8 = 32$ unique spatial arrangements.
-As a result, the arrangements were naturally grouped into sets of four, each set sharing the same participant location but differing in target distributions.
-Example of one group is shown in ~\autoref{fig:MapAndTargetDesign}.
+However, moving participants between locations would introduce \carton{substantial} overhead and fatigue.
+To address this, we grouped the target arrangements by participant location.
+Specifically, we selected eight participant locations evenly distributed in the building (\autoref{fig:routeOrder}), and for each location, we designed four spatial arrangements of targets, each representing one difficulty level.
+This resulted in $4 \times 8 = 32$ unique spatial arrangements.
+An example of one group is shown in ~\autoref{fig:MapAndTargetDesign}.